BlissRoms-x86/Documentation/Installation/install-from-bootable-usb.md

 1. Create a [ new ] partition
 2. leave First Sector default (Just press enter)
 3. for "Size in Sectors" all we need to do is enter `+512M`
-4. Leave type as default
+4. Set type as ef00
 5. We don't necessairly need to name this partition, but it is best practice to name it `EFI`

 ![Partitioning p2](../.gitbook/assets/uefi-android.png)